Table of Contents

 Pace bowlers rely almost exclusively on their speed in order to unsettle a batsman and take wickets.
 The fastest bowlers in the game can exceed 90 miles per hour in their delivery and that can be enough to challenge the best batters in cricket.

 The potential issue with pace is that there is less movement in the air and off the pitch.
-While a lower order batsman and those players who are out of form may struggle, world class batsmen will experience fewer problems against pace.
+While a lower order batsman and those players who are out of form may struggle, world class batters will experience fewer problems against pace.
 That’s why many quicker bowlers will look to apply additional delivery techniques, such as seam or swing bowling.

 Bouncer